Summary

 This last run, on the last Saturday of August, hit another section of alleys and streets in West Liberty.
 I think the auto artifacts along an alley’s garage and the yard decorations were the most surprising finds of this run.
 I get a kick out the various little libraries I see.

-Auto Artifacts watch out for the dino dogs!
-Norm Weiss White Rabbit Salon Relax… Hills and Houses
+watch out for the dino dogs!

 Finally, there were several sets of steps; long ones like Ray Avenue and Belle Isle Avenue.
 There was also a shorter set of steps, Templeton Street, but the lower section was too overgrown to use.
 Ironically, the City of Pittsburgh’s steps webpage give these a fairly high score.
 Here’s the Belle Isle set.

-Belle Isle top Belle Isle keep going Belle Isle and on Belle Isle and on and on
+Belle Isle and on and on

 Here’s the Templeton set.

-Starting at West Liberty Ave Becomes overgrown From Woodward to Plainview
+Starting at West Liberty Ave

 And finally, here’s Ray Avenue.

-Start at West Liberty Up and Up, now past yards Now crooked
+Start at West Liberty

 On to September